skeown13/tamagotchesque/README.md

 ![Tamagotchesque](./assets/images/tamagotchesque.png)

-# tamagotchesque
+*Bored?...
+Need to waste 20-30+ minutes?...
+Well then Tamagotchesque is perfect for you!*
+*Not bored?...
+Well give it a try anyways!*

+**What is Tamagothcesque - Your DigitalPal?** It is a Tamagotchi type game.
-A Tamagotchi type game to play with in the terminal.
+**Where do I play with this "so called" DigitalPal?** Directly in your terminal.
+**How does it work?** Using Node of course.
+**Why should I?** Why not?